gcc-mirror/gcc/gcc/config/sh/sh.md

 ;; alignment based on the value of INSN_CURRENT_ADDRESS; the approach used ;; here is too conservative.

-; align to a two byte boundary
+;; align to a two byte boundary
 (define_expand "align_2"
  [(unspec_volatile [(const_int 1)] UNSPECV_ALIGN)]
  ""
  "")

-; align to a four byte boundary
+;; Align to a four byte boundary.
 ;; align_4 and align_log are instructions for the starts of loops, or ;; after unconditional branches, which may take up extra room.
 (define_expand "align_4"
  [(unspec_volatile [(const_int 2)] UNSPECV_ALIGN)]
  ""
  "")

-; align to a cache line boundary
+;; Align to a cache line boundary.
 (define_insn "align_log"
  [(unspec_volatile [(match_operand 0 "const_int_operand" "")] UNSPECV_ALIGN)]
  ""